 Each semester, new candidates are initiated into Chi Epsilon.
 One of the main requirements of initiation is completion of a semester long project.
 This, along with participation in events throughout the semester and payment of dues, will allow for the candidates acceptance into the honor society.
 If you are on the eligibility list, you can receive a Pledge Book from the chapter Vice President.

 The following requirements must be fulfilled prior to being initiated into Chi Epsilon.
 Updates have been made for the Spring and Fall 2020 class to accommodate the online platform needed to ensure health and safety of all our members.

-- Pass the Initiate Quiz.
+- Complete the Initiate Project

 There are many good and proper reasons for membership in any Honor Society.

 - Careful scholarship contributes to the development of thoughtful and sensitive human beings.

 - Membership is a reward for accomplishment.
 Your hard work in scholastic achievement is recognized and appreciated.

 - Chi Epsilon is the National Civil Engineering Honor Society.
 Membership in Chi Epsilon is a mark of excellence readily recognized by others, including future employers.